Closed Loop Pressure Control Devices for Aerospace Industry

 Fuselage Leak Testing

 Proportion-Air provides a reliable, cost-effective method for pressurizing the fuselage to test leakage.
 With our products, the fuselage is pressurized electronically and automatically to reflect the air pressure at any altitude, thus allowing a great number of tests without the fuel spent on actual runs.
-And the repeatability factor is extremely high: the same command signal from the same direction gives the same pressure within as high as +/- .02 of full scale calibration.
+The repeatability factor is extremely high: the same command signal from the same direction gives the same pressure within as high as +/- .02 of full scale calibration.

 Fuselage Fatigue Testing